ycrc/ycrc.github.io/docs/clusters-at-yale/guides/r.md

 ```

-So to get this version of Seurat, you can load the R-bundle-Bioconductor module.
-Then you simple `library(Seurat)` to use that tool.
+So this version of Seurat is included in the `R-bundle-Bioconductor` module for R version 4.4.1.
+By loading the `R/4.4.1-foss-2022b` module, you can simply run `library(Seurat)` to use that tool without installing it yourself.

 ### Install Packages

 The software modules include many commonly used packages, but you can install additional packages specifically for your account.
-As part of the R software modules we define an environment variable which directs R to install packages to your project space.
+As part of the R software modules we define an environment variable which directs R to install packages to your home space.
-This helps prevent issues where R cannot install packages due to home-space quotas.
 To change the location of where R installs packages, the `R_LIBS_USER` variable can be set in your `~/.bashrc` file:

 ```